jlperona-teaching/ecs390-fall18/syllabus/syllabus.rst

 The course is graded on a Satisfactory / Unsatisfactory (S/U) basis.
 There are 30 points possible, described in more detail in the sections below.
-You need 90% of the points possible to get an S.
+You need 80% of the points possible to get an S, as is typical of S/U classes at UC Davis.
-This means you can miss either one class, or one of the assignments for your specific track (see below) and still come out with an S.
+This means you can miss three classes, both of the assignments for your specific track, or one of each, and still come out with an S.

-You must do both presentations to pass the class.
+You must do both presentations to pass the class (regardless of the point value), as those are the entire point of the class.
-If you can't make your presentation date because of an emergency, let me know as soon as you can.
+If you can't make a presentation date because of an emergency, let me know as soon as you can.

 Required Coursework
 ~~~~~~~~~~~~~~~~~~~